-Most of the people don’t have any type of multi-meter at home to check or diagnosing electrical problems.
+Most of the people don’t have any type of multi-meter at home to check or diagnose electrical problems.
 But if you have one of it then how can you test it in real life.
-In this post we will learn “How to Use a Multimeter at Home to Test an Outlet?”
+In this post, we will learn “How to Use a Multimeter at Home to Test an Outlet?”

 Now before we diagnose anything, we have to buy a multimeter at first.
 And purchasing a multimeter is the go-to tool for diagnosing electrical problems.
 It will allow you to investigate and address outlet issues.

 Reading on a multimeter screen can help you to determine the power is reaching an outlet or not.
 The outlet is properly grounded or not.
 Whether wiring within the outlet is reversed.

 At first, learn the essentials of outlet testing safety because you are going to perform these tests on a live outlet.
 For this reason, ensure basic safety by holding both meter probes in the same hand.
 This safety procedure will prevent any shock from passing through your body.
 When you are testing a live outlet then never allow the metal portion of the probes to brush each other or touch.
 It can create a dangerous short circuit.

 Know outlet connection system.
 Generally, an outlet has three slots.
 Where one for hot, one for neutral and one for ground.
 Inside the outlet live or phase cable will be a brown color, Neutral cable will be blue and Earthing cable color will be black or green.

 Now come to adjusting your multimeter.
 Meter has a different mode to measure voltage, resistance.
 For this reason, set your meter to measure voltage in voltage mode.
 For AC and DC select function before testing.
 Like alternating current (AC), select function (AC) on the multimeter and for Direct Current (DC) select DC function.